bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

 #### Let's recap what you've accomplished thus far:

-- Tagged our images with our Bluemix namespace
+- Tagged our images with our Bluemix namespace.
-- Pushed (uploaded) our images to our private registry in Bluemix on the public IBM Cloud
+- Pushed (uploaded) our images to our private registry in Bluemix on the public IBM Cloud.
-- Learned about the security posture of our image using Vulnerability Advisor
+- Learned about the security posture of our image using Vulnerability Advisor.
-- Ran our first containers in the cloud
+- Ran our first containers in the cloud.

 ### Time to continue with [Lab 3 - Container Group Scaling and Recoverability](3-Container-Group-Scaling-and-Recoverability.md)